Policy recommendation: Inclusive cloud

-For people with disabilities, cloud computing can provide capabilities that improve access to education, employment, government services, and rich engagement in society.
+For people with disabilities, cloud computing can provide capabilities that improve access to education, employment, government services and rich engagement in society.
 To ensure that the benefits and opportunities provided by cloud computing are available to people with disabilities, governments should consider the following steps:

-- Procure accessible technologies.
+Procure accessible technologies.
 When public agencies purchase and use accessible technologies, access to public information and workforce participation by people with disabilities increases.
 By incorporating accessibility criteria such as ETSI EN 301 549 into procurement policies and requesting detailed compliance statements from technology and solutions providers, governments can create economic incentives for businesses to invest in more innovative accessible products.
-But while the United States and many European governments require federal agencies to procure accessible technologies, just one-third of countries that have signed the Convention on the Rights of Persons with Disabilities have enacted similar policies.
+But although the United States and many European governments require federal agencies to procure accessible technologies, just one-third of countries that have signed the Convention on the Rights of Persons with Disabilities have enacted similar policies.
 All governments should sign the Global Initiative for Inclusive Information and Communication Technologies (G3ict) charter and integrate accessibility into their procurement procedures.

 Empower teachers.
 Teachers need to understand the value of accessible technology in the classroom.
 Education authorities should promote awareness and provide skills training to help teachers understand how to use new technologies to improve learning in the classroom.
-Most technology tools that are used in schools — such as computers, tablets, and PCs — have features and support personalized settings that can help students access material and collaborate with peers, vastly improving accessibility in education.
+Most technology tools that are used in schools — such as computers, tablets and PCs — have features and support personalized settings that can help students access material and collaborate with peers, vastly improving accessibility in education.
 Skills training should help teachers take advantage of these accessibility features.
 Enabling teachers to create learning materials that are accessible to students with disabilities is also essential.
 When teachers understand how to adjust curriculum and content to the unique needs of their students, schools can successfully serve the needs of students with disabilities.

 Evidence and further reading

-- UNESCO: “UNESCO Model Policy for Inclusive ICTs in Education for Persons with Disabilities”
+UNESCO: UNESCO Model Policy for Inclusive ICTs in Education for Persons with Disabilities

-- “ISO/IEC 40500: 2012 Standard: Information technology -- W3C Web Content Accessibility Guidelines (WCAG) 2.0”
+ISO: ISO/IEC 40500: 2012 Standard: Information technology -- W3C Web Content Accessibility Guidelines (WCAG) 2.0

-Global Initiative for Inclusive Information and Communication Technologies (G3ict) charter: “Promoting Global Digital Inclusion through ICT Procurement Policies & Accessibility Standards”
+Global Initiative for Inclusive Information and Communication Technologies (G3ict) charter: Promoting Global Digital Inclusion through ICT Procurement Policies & Accessibility Standards

-- Australian Government Announcement: Federal government will adopt the European standard for the procurement of accessible ICT (EN 301 549)
+Australian government announcement: Federal government will adopt the European standard for the procurement of accessible ICT (EN 301 549)

-Microsoft white paper: “Accessibility and the Cloud”
+Microsoft white paper: Accessibility and the Cloud

-- Microsoft white paper: “Accessibility Requirements for Public Procurement of ICT in Europe”
+Microsoft white paper: Accessibility Requirements for Public Procurement of ICT in Europe